PrismadeLabs/PrismaID-SDK/README.md

-# Web SDK
+# PrismaID Web SDK

 ![Beta 1.0.5](https://img.shields.io/badge/beta-1.0.5-red.svg)

-## Purpose
+## Overview

-The PrismaSDK is intended to be used in a web application and collect signals created by a PrismaID tag.
-The PrismaSDK will internally talk to the Prismade Decoder Backend and decode that signal.
+The PrismaID Web SDK is intended to be used in a web application and collect signals created by a PrismaID tag.
+The PrismaID Web SDK will internally talk to the Prismade Decoder Backend and decode that signal.
 The result is sent back to the application through a callback.
 In addition to information related to the decoded data, there are events for user interaction and potential hints to improve reading results.

 ## Install